-As a small business owner, dealing with an emergency situation is probably not something on the top of your wish list.
+As a small business owner, you should be on the lookout for certain risks that could create emergency situations.
+Dealing with an emergency situation is probably not something on the top of your wish list.
 But when an emergency does arise, you need to be able to handle it in a quick and orderly fashion.
 Knowing who you need to contact can help you effectively manage a stressful scenario.
 That’s why having an emergency contact list for your business is crucial for tackling these unexpected situations.

 What should you include on this list?
 To help you take immediate action, we’ve put together an emergency contact list template that you can download, print, and fill out.
-Here are some recommended items that you may want to include on that list.
+Here are five recommended items that you may want to include on your emergency contact list.

 We all know that 911 is your go-to number for fire, police, and ambulance services, but there are other service numbers that you should have readily available as well.
 Some of these may include poison control, animal control, your alarm company, and your favourite pizza joint (just kidding on that last one).